Astrolux FT01

 Handling of the light

-My preference has gone out to the thickness of a 3AAA battery tube or a 26650 battery tube, because of the ideal diameter to fit my hands.
+I prefer the thickness of a 3AAA battery tube or a 26650 battery tube, because of the ideal diameter to fit my hands.
 This being a 21700 type flashlight it feels nicer than a 18650 in comparison to it’s length.
-The power switch is in the tailcap, while the side switch is used for changing modes.
-So you can change modes while holding it in the palm of your hand, and at the same time you can power it off with the main switch, so it doesn’t have parasitic drain….. fortunately.
+The power switch is in the tailcap, while the side switch changes modes.
+So you can change modes while holding it in the palm of your hand, and at the same time, you can power it off with the main switch, so it doesn’t have a parasitic drain….. fortunately.
 This type of flashlight fits right into the Tactical flashlight category.

 Tailstand?